StephenJD/Life-For-Liberia/static/en/02_Teaching/The Gospel/06 - The Gospel of the Kingdom.md

 Later Jesus appeared to the Eleven as they were eating; he rebuked them for their lack of faith and their stubborn refusal to believe those who had seen him after he had risen.
 (Mark 16:14)

 The command to repent and believe that the Kingdom has come is a message for us all – especially Christians!
-We must repent of our unbelief concerning the healing and transforming power of the Kingdom of God here on heart right now!
+We must repent of our unbelief concerning the healing and transforming power of the Kingdom of God here on earth right now!

 “**Now** is the time for judgment on this world; **now** the prince of this world will be driven out.”
 (Jn 12:31)